brugr9/UEPluginVolumeCreator/README.md

 ##### Unreal Engine

 Unreal Engine is using a **Left-handed System LhS** based First Person View FPV (cp.
-[Mower, Coordinate System]).
-The anatomical coordinate system in plugin "Volume Creator"&mdash;with UE's use of a LhS&mdash;results in an **Anterior&ndash;Right&ndash;Superior A-R-S** anatomical coordinate system (cp. figure G.1.):
+[Mower, Coordinate System]) with terms of location 'Back', 'Front', 'Left', 'Right', 'Bottom' and 'Top'.
+In plugin "Volume Creator"&mdash;with the use of UE's LhS and terms of location&mdash; the anatomical coordinate system results in a **Anterior&ndash;Right&ndash;Superior A-R-S** system (cp. figure G.1.):

 * X: Increases from Back to Front, color code red; anatomical from Posterior P to **Anterior A**
 * Y: Increases from Left to Right, color code green; anatomical from Left L to **Right R**